 If you’ve ever seen words like polyester, nylon, and spandex on clothing labels, that’s because they are the most common and most popular types of synthetic materials used in not only outdoor clothing manufacturing, but the entire clothing manufacturing industry worldwide.
 Polyester, in fact, is the most used fiber in the world for clothes making, providing material for up to 50% of the world’s clothing.
 It also takes more than 70 million barrels of oil per year to produce – which is a significant number, to say the least.

 Another issue with synthetic clothing is that of microplastics.
-Whenever a synthetic garment is washed, it sheds microplastics that end up in the wastewater from the washing machine.
+Whenever a synthetic garment is washed, it sheds microplastics that ends up in the wastewater from the washing machine.
 To make things worse, these microplastics come as invisible microfibers that pass through sewage plants that do not have the facilities to filter them out.
-The microplastics then ultimately end up in the world’s oceans and water supplies eventually causing harm to aquatic life in the long term.
+The microplastics then ultimately end up in the world’s oceans and water supplies eventually causing harm to aquatic life in the long-term.

 Synthetic vs natural fabrics